flaviostutz/monolint/README.md

 Monolinter was implemented in an extensible way for creating more and more rules as needed, so if you new a new feature, contribute to our project!
 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+If you work or know a good public monorepo, please let us now so we can use it as a reference test for this tool!

 ## Usage

 * Simplest run